lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/2_Setup_GCP_client_tools.md

  One type runs in web browser, so there is nothing to install locally.

  The second type requires downloading, installing and configuring client tools.
-If you chose to download a client tool, then be sure to follow the installation instructions for your laptop OS.
+If you chose to download a client tool, then be sure to follow the installation instructions for your particular type of laptop OS.

  Available GCP client tools include the following: